-George Mason University’s Student Government is a permanent standing entity which receives its legitimacy and authority as representatives of the entire student body.
-We advocate for the interests of our fellow peers, educate the university community with regard to the state of the institution, and represent the interests of each student.
-Our mission is to do so through serving as a liaison to the administration, faculty, and community.
+George Mason University’s Student Government is a permanent standing entity that is representative of the entire student body.
+We advocate for the interests of our fellow peers, meet with the Administration on a regular basis to address students’ issues and concerns, educate the student body with regard to the state of the institution, and represent the interests of each student.
+Our mission is to serve as a liaison to the administration, faculty, and community.

-Student Government has undergone many, many changes throughout its history, but our mission has remained focused on advocated for each student.
+Student Government has undergone many changes throughout its history, but our mission and goal have remained focused on advocating for every student.
 We have three main branches that help accomplish that goal.

 The Executive Branch

 The Executive Branch is comprised of over 25 positions appointed by the Student Body President and Vice President.
-The appointed members serve directed liaison roles throughout the Mason community in various projects, events, and initiatives.
+The appointed members serve in directed liaison roles throughout the Mason community in various projects, events, and initiatives.
 The Executive Branch also contains various boards.
-These are the Student Parking Board, responsible for hearing citation appeals; the Student Dining Board, which acts as an advisory committee to dining managers; and the Student Housing Board, which also acts as an advisory committee to housing administrators.
+These are the Student Parking Board, responsible for hearing citation appeals; the Student Culinary Council, which acts as an advisory committee to dining managers; and the Student Housing Board, which also acts as an advisory committee to housing administrators.

 Each one of our cabinet positions and board member positions is open to the student body to apply for.
-If you are interested in any open position, or want to learn more, please contact us at firstname.lastname@example.org.
+If you are interested in any open position or want to learn more, please contact Student Body President Paul J Wyche at email@example.com and Vice-President Nell Palumbo at firstname.lastname@example.org.

 The Student Senate

-The Student Senate serve as direct representatives for the student body and are elected each fall and spring.
+The Student Senate serves as direct representatives for the student body and is elected each fall and spring.
 Student Senators are required to sit on two committees: